-Students should seek recommendations from their academic advisor concerning the suggested sequence of all courses including the academic concentration and biblical language courses.
+Students should seek recommendations from the Director of Academic Services concerning the suggested sequence of all courses including the academic concentration and biblical language courses.
 If a student does not complete degree requirements within six years, the student then comes under the current catalog, which may entail changes in the requirements to graduate.